 For information and practice for AMC please visit the Mathematical Association of America.

-Model United Nations club will meet every other Monday after school on Zoom.
+Model United Nations club will meet every other Tuesday after school in Room 209.
 In Model U.N., students will learn about international politics by simulating the United Nations.
 We compete in various conferences with students from all over the state of Michigan and Midwest.
 Students will build their public speaking, reading, writing, researching and networking skills through their participation in Model U.N.

 For more information, contact Mr. Scobie.